 2 people in Willacy County test positive for COVID-19

-Willacy County on Tuesday announced that two people had tested positive for COVID-19.
+Willacy County on Sunday reported that two people had tested positive for COVID-19.

-A woman in her 30s and a woman in her 50s tested positive for the virus, according to a news release from Willacy County.
+A female younger than 19 years old and a woman in her 60s tested positive for the virus, according to a news release from Willacy County.

-Since the pandemic started, Willacy County has reported 1,276 cases of COVID-19.
+Since the pandemic started, 1,298 people in Willacy County have tested positive for the virus.

 More News